josegduarte/SIB_group6/README.md

 </p>

 Our objectives are:
-•  Visualize the data and perform an exploratory analysis
+•  Visualize the data and perform an exploratory analysis.
-•  Analyze Covid-19 related tweets using text mining tools
+•  Analyze Covid-19 related tweets using text mining tools.
 •  Train a deep learning model to classify fake and real news.